Anger management in Wheat Ridge, CO.

 “Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.” – Mark Twain

 It is important to remember, anger is normal.
 Anger can protect us.
 Anger also influences how we walk into any particular situation.
 The problem with allowing anger to get out of control is that the anger is allowed to be in charge of all situations.
-The greatest danger is that if we allow anger to take us over, this is all loved see or remember.
+The greatest danger is that if we allow anger to take us over, this is all our loved ones see or remember.

 How anger ruins your family.